sud0n1m/iamnotaprogrammer.com/_posts/2012-07-28-Watch-olympics-streaming-free.md

 I didn't go out and buy an antenna, but I was able to tune quite a few channels.
 A bunch of commercials, some religious channels and Telemundo.

 Telemundo's olympics coverage comes in CRYSTAL CLEAR in HD on my TV.
-Nothing but a spare coax cable used as my antenna.
+BUT, Telemundo's coverage is all in Spanish, and my Spanish is poor.
+Surprising that it's so clear with the spare coax cable I used as my antenna.

 ![Telemundo clear over the air and in HD](https://img.skitch.com/20120728-pm6e31nhwux584hns1hw84bybh.medium.png)